c-ares/c-ares/INSTALL.md

   wmake -u -f Makefile.Watcom
 ```

-After running wmake, you should get acountry.exe, adig.exe, ahost.exe, and the static and dynamic versions of libcares.
+After running wmake, you should get adig.exe, ahost.exe, and the static and dynamic versions of libcares.

 PORTS
 =====